 West Yellowstone → Yellowstone National Park (8 hours)

-Yellowstone National Park - Yellowstone National Park, the first national park in the United States, is a true gem you won’t want to miss!
+Yellowstone National Park - Yellowstone National Park, the first national park in the United States, is a true gem that you will not want to miss!
 Yellowstone offers spectacular scenic views year-round and a chance to watch animals that migrate in and out of the park!
-You can see bears, wolves, moose, elk, bison, and more!
+No matter where you are in the park, you will get to see some spectacular animals!
+Here you will find bears, wolves, moose, elk, bison, and more!

 Yellowstone National Park - Kindly Reminder:

-West Yellowstone Visitor Information Center - Continue exploring Yellowstone National Park this morning.
-Then travel along the Snake River to Grand Teton National Park to see its stunning views.
-Travel to Jackson, a famous cowboy town and world-renowned vacation destination.
-Be sure to visit the Elk Antler Arches Square in the center of Jackson!
+West Yellowstone Visitor Information Center - Continue to explore Yellowstone National Park this morning.
+Then travel along the Snake River to Grand Teton National Park, where you can see this natural wonder’s amazing view.
+Travel to Jackson, a famous cowboy town and a world-renowned vacation destination.
+Be sure to visit the Elk Antler Arches Square located in the center of Jackson!
 Arrive in Salt Lake City to visit the Great Salt Lake, known as America’s Dead Sea.
 Stay overnight in Salt Lake City.

 Itinerary: